-Based on our current operating plan, we believe that our existing cash and cash equivalents together with the drawdown of the remaining \$100 million under our Loan Agreement with Hercules will be sufficient to fund our operations into the middle of 2023.
-We expect such current cash and cash equivalents, when combined with our anticipated borrowing ability, will allow us to complete our ongoing Phase 3 clinical trial studying vonoprazan for NERD (daily dosing), and, if approved, launch vonoprazan for H. pylori and erosive esophagitis.
+Based on our current operating plan, we believe that our existing cash and cash equivalents together with the drawdown of the remaining \$100 million under our Loan Agreement with Hercules are sufficient to fund operations for at least the next twelve months and receipt of \$175 million in additional milestone payments under our Revenue Interest Financing Agreement, will be sufficient to fund our operations through the end of 2024.
+We expect such amounts will allow us to complete our ongoing Phase 3 clinical trial studying vonoprazan for non-erosive GERD (daily dosing), and , if our post-complete response letter resubmissions concerning NVP are approved by FDA, launch vonoprazan for H. pylori and erosive GERD.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties and actual results could vary materially.
 We have based this estimate on assumptions that may prove to be wrong, and we could deplete our capital resources sooner than we expect.
 Additionally, the process of testing product candidates in clinical trials is costly, and the timing of progress and expenses in these trials is uncertain.